 Swordfish Captain Linda has joined IRW events to support kids reading and learning.
 Not only has she spoken to the public about her book, Seaworthy, she has also given students opportunities to learn math and science.

-In the fall of 2010, Linda returned to sea as Captain of the Hannah Boden.
-With her encouragement, Island Readers & Writers invited island schools to participate in a special program using GPS tracking to share the experience of long-line fishing with Linda.
-Six schools participated providing students with a practical application of math and science principles as well as an exciting adventure.
-Data collection and mapping activities were complemented by watching Linda on The Discovery Channel program “Swords” and reading Linda’s various books.
+How did a sea captain help students study math and science?
+Linda and IRW asked six schools to track her progress using GPS equipment as she piloted her fishing boat, the Hannah Boden, off the Maine coast.
+Linda shared her experience of long-line fishing, providing students with a practical application of math and science principles, as well as an exciting adventure.
+Students completed data collection and mapping activities by watching Linda on The Discovery Channel program “Swords” and by reading Linda’s books.

 Linda and her mother, Martha Greenlaw, also supported IRW by visiting the Islesford Dock Restaurant on Little Cranberry Island to promote their book, The Maine Summers Cookbook.

 Linda was then a featured presenter during IRW's Fish Scales and Tales program in May 2014, and spoke to over 80 attendees in Lubec about her experiences as a fisherman and writer.
 Read more about that wonderful evening on the blog.